cs2000/DankDroneDownloader/README.md

 # DankDroneDownloader
 Giving DJI the D ;)

-A Custom Firmware Download Tool for DJI Drones Writted in C#
+A Custom Firmware Download Tool for DJI Drones Written in C#

-If you just want to app, grab the EXE, feel free to take a peek at my sources if your intrested.
+If youre after DJI drone or goggle firmware, this is the app, just grab the EXE.
+If you wana to dig around a little more, feel free to take a peek at my sources if your intrested.

-App should run on any windows box from 7 upwards running Dot Net 4.5 and allows you to download any of the currently available community backed up firmware files for the recent DJI products. #
+App should run on any windows machine from 7 upwards.
+You must be running Dot Net 4.5 however.

-I personally maintain these files on my FTP, the files themselves are community sourced and are untouched/unmoleseted.
+These files are stored on an FTP server however the files themselves are community sourced and are untouched/unmoleseted.

 ### #DeejayeyeHackingClub information repos aka "The OG's" (Original Gangsters)